vinavfx/ComfyUI-for-Nuke/README.md

 1 - Ksampler only works with images with a multiple of 8, add the '<b>PrepareImageForLatent</b>' reformat before passing the image to latent, only if your image does not match the resolution.

+2 - When connecting any image or roto from Nuke, take into consideration the <b>'FrameRange'</b>
+of the output because that will be the batch size.